uddeshbommawar/uddeshbommawar.github.io/index.md

     </h1>

     <p>
-      <br>A results-driven digital marketing professional with hands-on experience in SEO, specializing in website optimization and driving sustainable organic traffic and revenue growth for both B2B and B2C brands.
-Strong expertise across technical SEO, on-page optimization, content strategy, and search performance analysis, with a data-driven approach to improving search visibility and rankings.</br> <br>Currently focused on building automation across SEO workflows and reporting to improve efficiency and scalability.
-Actively leveraging Python and AI to streamline time-intensive SEO tasks, accelerate insights, and enable faster, more accurate decision-making.</br>
+      A results-driven digital marketing professional with hands-on experience in SEO, specializing in website optimization and driving sustainable organic traffic and revenue growth for both B2B and B2C brands.
+Strong expertise across technical SEO, on-page optimization, content strategy, and search performance analysis, with a data-driven approach to improving search visibility and rankings. <br>Currently focused on building automation across SEO workflows and reporting to improve efficiency and scalability.
+Actively leveraging Python and AI to streamline time-intensive SEO tasks, accelerate insights, and enable faster, more accurate decision-making.
     </p>

     <div class="hero-cta">